 April Wright is a visual artist from Germantown, Tennessee.
 She uses humble, everyday materials to connect personal narratives about home, relationships, memory, and identity.
 She received her B.A. in Sculpture and Ceramics from Union University and her M.F.A. in Art Studio at the University of Kentucky with a focus in Ceramics and Fibers in 2020.
 She works interdisciplinary in sculpture and installation art.

-Her work has been exhibited nationally and internationally in museums and galleries, such as the Wiregrass Museum of Art in Dothan, Alabama, Patricia Sweetow Gallery in San Francisco, CA, Woman Made Gallery Chicago, Illinois, Bemis Center for Contemporary Arts in Omaha, Nebraska, and Boom 48hr Student Neukolln Artist Festival, Berlin, Germany.
-While earning her MFA in Studio Arts she has taught both 3D and 2D foundational courses at the University of Kentucky as an Instructor of Record, and during her summers she reached out to her community in Lexington, teaching classes K-12 at the Living Arts and Science Center and Kentucky Mudworks.
-She completed a six-week summer residency at the 701 Center for Contemporary Art Columbia, South Carolina in 2020.
-She is currently an artist in residence at Mendocino Art Center in Mendocino, California from fall 2020-2021.
+Her work has been exhibited nationally and internationally in museums and galleries, such as the Wiregrass Museum of Art in Dothan, Alabama and Patricia Sweetow Gallery in San Francisco, CA, Woman Made Gallery Chicago, Illinois, Bemis Center for Contemporary Arts in Omaha, Nebraska, and Boom 48hr Student Neukolln Artist Festival, Berlin, Germany.
+She has been an artist in resident at the 701 Center for Contemporary Art Columbia, South Carolina in 2020 and Mendocino Art Center in Mendocino, California from fall 2020-2021.
 Currently, she resides in Frostburg, Maryland where she teaches foundations in art as a Lecturer at Frostburg State University.